-The On-Bill Financing Option is designed primarily to facilitate the purchase and installation of comprehensive10, qualified energy efficiency measures by customers who might not otherwise be able to act given capital constraints and/or administrative and time burdens.
+The On-Bill Financing Option is designed primarily to facilitate the purchase and installation of comprehensive, qualified energy efficiency measures by customers who might not otherwise be able to act given capital constraints and/or administrative and time burdens.
 It is designed to build on the success of the 2006-2008 program cycle offering.
-SoCalGas proposes to establish a \$9 million sustainable loan pool from non-PGC ratepayer funds to fund loans during 2009, 2010 and 2011.
+SoCalGas proposes to establish a \$3.5 million sustainable loan pool from non-PGC ratepayer funds to fund loans during 2009, 2010 and 2011.

-Participating customers who install comprehensive projects are eligible to receive a full rebate or incentive from the participating programs and to finance the balance of comprehensive, qualified energy efficiency and demand response measures.
-Loan is not transferable.
-Partial or non-payment of loan could result in shut-off of utility service and turned over for collection.
+Approved customers will be eligible to receive a full rebate or incentive from the participating programs and to finance the balance of qualified energy efficiency measures.

+Loans are not transferable.
+Partial or non-payment of loans could result in shut-off of utility service and turned over for collection.